I was never an angry black woman

 Through no fault of my own I had been moving around different houses, sleeping on friends' sofas.
 It was not a safe way to live.

-Foster care was by no way an easy option.
+Foster care was in no way an easy option.
 I had grown up living with my white grandmother but I was put in a series of homes with black foster carers which was a big culture shock.

 I had so many different social workers.
 They just kept turning up and expecting me to trust them when I didn't even know them.
 I knew that they saw me as difficult but what did they expect?
 None of this was my fault but I was the one who had to live like this.
 Most of them didn't even bother to tell me that they were moving on, not that it would have made much of a difference to me at the time.